apache/beam/learning/tour-of-beam/learning-content/java/schema-based-transforms/filter/description.md

 }
 ```

-Say you want to examine only users who`s total spend is above $100.
+Let's say you'd like to process only users who's total spend is over $100.
 You could write:

 ```
 PCollection<UserAccount> users = readUsers();